AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Testing our code

-Now it's time to talk about testing.
-Testing is an essential activity whenever we write code using agile methodologies and is about raising the confidence that the code we write does what it is supposed to do.
+Now it is time to talk about testing.
+Testing is an essential activity whenever we write code using agile methodologies.
+Testing is about raising the confidence that the code we write does what it is supposed to do.

 Although this book is not about writing large software artifacts, we _do_ write source code.
 And making sure that this code can be tested in an automatic fashion significantly improves the quality of our work.
 More importantly, most code is read far more often than it is written.
 Testing helps us produce maintainable and adaptable code.
 Throughout this book, we will improve our codebase.
 It is therefore very important to make sure that our improvements do not break existing functionalities.